frenchautomationorg/french-automation-robot/README.md

 JSON configuration must provide a `steps` array containing each steps of this Task.
 The order of the array will define order of execution.

-Steps are objects and require the properties `type`.

 <br>

-##### Step type 'action'

-An `'action'` step is a frontend action.
-It can open a page, execute javascript, download a file, react to a redirection.

 Each of the following step properties are optionnal and will be executed in the following order if found :
 <ul>